-For those of you that are approaching the end of your Accountancy exams and are awaiting results at the end of the month, the end is nigh.
-The hard slog is over.
-For many it is now time to sit down and plan your first career move post training contract.
+For those of you that have completed your final Accountancy exams – the hard slog is finally over.
+For many it is now time to sit down and plan your first career move post-training contract.

-- CV – this represents your personal brand and it is imperative that it leaves a lasting impression.
+CV – this represents your personal brand and it is imperative that it leaves a lasting impression.
 Ensure you allocate sufficient time to getting this right from the start.
-It is important to highlight the type of clients you worked with throughout your training.
-E.g. Multinational Manufacturing, Financial Services, Retail etc. Please refer to the below link for useful CV tips and templates.
+It is important to highlight the type of clients you worked with throughout your training, e.g. Multinational Manufacturing, Financial Services, Retail, etc. Please refer to a recent article I wrote related to useful CV tips:

 Over the next 12 months you will have more options open to you than at any other stage in your career.
 I hope the above points will help equip you with objective and unbiased career advice at this critical stage of your professional journey.
 If you require any further assistance please do not hesitate to contact any of our Accountancy & Finance Consultants located throughout the country.